 Publish at least 10 Posts Before Promoting Your Blog

-You should write at least 10 posts and have them published on your blog before you start promoting.
+You should write at least ten posts and have them published on your blog before you start promoting.
 Each entry should be at least 300 words, but longer entries are even better.

 Of course, this will depend on your niche and your particular audience.
-Some readers prefer long, in-depth posts while in other niches (like news and sports) short posts are more popular.
+For example, some readers prefer long, in-depth posts, while short posts are more popular in other niches (like news and sports).
 Research what works for your niche, and go with that.

 It’s possible to write awesome posts constantly and never see significant results from your efforts.
-In addition to creating great content, you also need to get that content in front of the eyes of your ideal readers.
+So, in addition to creating great content, you also need to get that content in front of the eyes of your ideal readers.

 That’s where blog promotion comes in.
 It’s all about building attention in the most effective ways.
-So, rather than publishing multiple times a day, a better way is to ensure that each piece of content you create gets the attention that it deserves so that you can get a good ROI on your time investment.
+So, rather than publishing multiple times a day, a better way is to ensure that each piece of content you create gets the attention it deserves to get a good ROI on your time investment.

-Here, we take a look at all the different ways to promote your sports blog.
+Here, we look at the different ways to promote your sports blog.